spacebel/QC-MMS/README.md

 ## QI_MetadataCatalog
-The Quality Indicators (QIs)  Metadata Catalog provides a REST interface to manage (insert, update, delete, retrieve) the metadata information including the quality information (quality indicators) associated to the different products and processing steps involved in the land monitoring products generation.
+The Quality Indicators (QIs)  Metadata Catalog provides a REST interface to manage (insert, update, delete, retrieve) the metadata information including the quality information (quality indicators) associated to the different products and processing steps involved in the land monitoring product generation.
 The catalogue also stores the Quality Report definition that can be used to generate a Quality report during the processing of the Land Product.
 The Catalog provides an OpenSearch interface to retrieve the product metadata that are returned following the application/geo+json (OGC 17-047) media type format.

 ## QA_ReportMgr

 The QA Report Manager is a Web client for the QI Metadata Catalog.
 It allows to search and display the product quality metadata stored in the catalog.
-It also allows to display the Quality Report.
+It also allows to display the Quality Report associated to a Land Product.

 ## QA Report
-This component based on the Voilà OSS allows to visualize a live Quality Report as the ouput of the Quality Report (Jupyter notebook) execution.
+This component based on the Voilà OSS allows to visualize a live Quality Report as the ouput of a Jupyter notebook execution.